Reserve Strategy for Nonprofits and associations

 How should a nonprofit finance committee structure its reserves?

-A nonprofit finance committee should structure reserves by organizing funds into categories based on how and when each pool of capital is expected to be used.
+We generally recommend that a nonprofit finance committee structures its reserves by organizing funds into categories based on how and when each pool of capital is expected to be used.
 Most nonprofits and associations start with three standard categories: operating cash, short-term reserves, and long-term reserves.
 A more complete approach also defines the purpose of each pool, whether it exists to support planned initiatives, protect against unexpected disruptions, or fund long-term opportunities.
 Each category should have its own investment parameters documented in your Investment Policy Statement.

 A common rule of thumb is that nonprofits and associations should hold six months of operating expenses in reserve.
 While this benchmark is widely cited, the right amount for your organization depends on factors like revenue predictability, cost structure, strategic plans, and risk tolerance.
 Organizations with stable, recurring revenue may be comfortable holding closer to three months, while those with less predictable funding often target six months or more.
 Many finance committees evaluate their position using the operating reserve ratio, which measures unrestricted net assets relative to annual operating expenses (also known as the reserve:budget ratio).
 Peer benchmarking through tools like the SONI Dashboard can provide useful context for nonprofits and associations comparing their reserve levels to similar organizations.